tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

     sibu:~ david$ ls -la
     -rw-r--r--   1  david  grad     463 20 Feb 19:58 .profile
     drwxr-xr-x   16 david  grad     544 25 Mar 11:39 .virtualenvs
-    drwxr-xr-x   2  david  grad      68  2 Apr 11:07 code
+    drwxr-xr-x   2  david  grad      68 21 Jul 15:00 code
     -rw-r--r--@  1  david  grad  303844  1 Apr 16:16 document.pdf
     -rw-r--r--   1  david  grad      14  2 Apr 11:14 readme.md

 This command shows a hidden directory `.virtualenvs` and a hidden file `.profile`.
 Note that hidden files on a UNIX based computer (or derivative) start with a period (`.`).
 There's no special `hidden` file attribute you can apply, unlike on Windows computers.

 D> ### Combining `ls` Switches
 D> You may have noticed that we combined the `l` and `a` switches in the above `ls` example to force the command to output a list displaying all hidden files.
-This is a valid command - and there are [even more switches you can use](http://man7.org/linux/man-pages/man1/ls.1.html) to customise the output of `ls`.
+This is a valid command -- and there are [even more switches you can use](http://man7.org/linux/man-pages/man1/ls.1.html) to customise the output of `ls`.

 Creating files is also easy to do, straight from the terminal.
 The `touch` command creates a new, blank file.
 If we wish to create a file called `new.txt`, issue `touch new.txt`.
 If we then list our directory, we then see the file added.

 {lang="text",linenos=off}
     sibu:~ david$ ls -l
-    drwxr-xr-x  2 david  grad      68  2 Apr 11:07 code
+    drwxr-xr-x  2 david  grad      68 21 Jul 15:00 code
     -rw-r--r--@ 1 david  grad  303844  1 Apr 16:16 document.pdf
     -rw-r--r--  1 david  grad       0  2 Apr 11:35 new.txt
     -rw-r--r--  1 david  grad      14  2 Apr 11:14 readme.md

-Note the filesize of `new.txt` - it is zero bytes, indicating an empty file.
+Note the filesize of `new.txt` -- it is zero bytes, indicating an empty file.
 We can start editing the file using one of the many available text editors that are available for use directly from a terminal, such as [`nano`](http://www.nano-editor.org/) or [`vi`](http://en.wikipedia.org/wiki/Vi).
 While we don't cover how to use these editors here, you can [have a look online for a simple how-to tutorial](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).
-We suggest starting with `nano` - while there are not as many features available compared to other editors, using `nano` is much simpler.
+We suggest starting with `nano` -- while there are not as many features available compared to other editors, using `nano` is much simpler.

 ## Core Commands {#section-unix-commands}
 In the short tutorial above, you've covered a few of the core commands such as `pwd`, `ls` and `cd`.
 There are however a few more standard UNIX commands that you should familiarise yourself with before you start working for real.
 These are listed below for your reference, with most of them focusing upon file management.
 The list comes with an explanation of each, and an example of how to use them.

 * `pwd`: As explained previously, this command displays your *present working directory* to the terminal.
 The full path of where you are presently is displayed.
 * `ls`: Displays a list of files in the current working directory to the terminal.
 * `cd`: In conjunction with a path, `cd` allows you to change your present working directory.
 For example, the command `cd /users/grad/david/` changes the current working directory to `/users/grad/david/`.
-You can also move up a directory level without having to provide the [absolute path](http://www.coffeecup.com/help/articles/absolute-vs-relative-pathslinks/) by using two dots, e.g. `cd ..`.
+You can also move up a directory level without having to provide the [absolute path](http://www.coffeecup.com/help/articles/absolute-vs-relative-pathslinks/) by using two dots, e.g. `cd ..`
 * `cp`: Copies files and/or directories.
 You must provide the *source* and the *target*.
 For example, to make a copy of the file `input.py` in the same directory, you could issue the command `cp input.py input_backup.py`.
 * `mv`: Moves files/directories.
 Like `cp`, you must provide the *source* and *target*.
 This command is also used to rename files.
 For example, to rename `numbers.txt` to `letters.txt`, issue the command `mv numbers.txt letters.txt`.
-To move a file to a different directory, you would supply either an absolute or relative path as part of the target - like `mv numbers.txt /home/david/numbers.txt`.
+To move a file to a different directory, you would supply either an absolute or relative path as part of the target -- like `mv numbers.txt /home/david/numbers.txt`.
 * `mkdir`: Creates a directory in your current working directory.
 You need to supply a name for the new directory after the `mkdir` command.
 For example, if your current working directory was `/home/david/` and you ran `mkdir music`, you would then have a directory `/home/david/music/`.
 You will need to then `cd` into the newly created directory to access it.
 * `rm`: Shorthand for *remove*, this command removes or deletes files from your filesystem.
 You must supply the filename(s) you wish to remove.
 Upon issuing a `rm` command, you will be prompted if you wish to delete the file(s) selected.
 You can also remove directories [using the recursive switch](http://www.computerhope.com/issues/ch000798.htm).
-Be careful with this command - recovering deleted files is very difficult, if not impossible!
+Be careful with this command -- recovering deleted files is very difficult, if not impossible!
 * `rmdir`: An alternative command to remove directories from your filesystem.
 Provide a directory that you wish to remove.
 Again, be careful: you will not be prompted to confirm your intentions.
 * `sudo`: A program which allows you to run commands with the security privileges of another user.
-Typically, the program is used to run other programs as `root` - the [superuser](http://en.wikipedia.org/wiki/Superuser) of any UNIX-based or UNIX-derived operating system.
+Typically, the program is used to run other programs as `root` -- the [superuser](http://en.wikipedia.org/wiki/Superuser) of any UNIX-based or UNIX-derived operating system.

 I> ### There's More!
 I> This is only a brief list of commands.
 Check out Ubuntu's documentation on [Using the Terminal](https://help.ubuntu.com/community/UsingTheTerminal) for a more detailed overview, or the [Cheat Sheet](http://fosswire.com/post/2007/08/unixlinux-command-cheat-sheet/) by FOSSwire for a quick, handy reference guide.
 Like anything else, the more you practice, the more comfortable you will feel working with the terminal.